 “What happens if I don’t understand what my baby is telling me?”

-As new parents, sometimes you might not know what your baby is really trying to communicate to you.
+As new parents, sometimes you might not know what your baby’s cry is really trying to communicate to you.
 This was one of the big reasons I spent over 3.5 years sleep deprived — I didn’t know what I didn’t know.
-When I created the Newborn Sleep Class I had in mind sharing the education and support that I offer families when I’m with them on a postpartum doula shift.
-It’s a little by little approach to help families get rest in their nest.
+When I created Sleep Doula Solutions I had in mind sharing the education and support that I offer families when I’m with them on a postpartum doula shift.
+It’s a little by little approach to help families get calm, confident, and rested with age appropriate expectations.
 This is a learning process for both parents and baby, so be kind and patient with yourself.

 Reaching out for help, along with having a postpartum support plan, helps provide positive outcomes for parents and baby.
 A postpartum doula, sleep consultant, or newborn specialist can help you interpret what each of your baby’s nuances mean.
 Other trusted resources can be lactation consultants, nurses, doctors, specialists, support groups and even mommy gatherings.